Login

 Once the process is completed, two files will be generated along with the

-fingerprint.
+SHA256fingerprint.
 The key's random art image will be displayed on-screen.
 A sample screenshot generated on a mac system is shown in Figure below.
 Note that the generated image and fingerprint will differ from system to system. -

 Please share the public key with the system administrator, who will copy it to the SSH directory of the HPC facility.